emerald-dao/emerald-academy-v2/src/lib/content/courses/intermediate-cadence/en/week4/day4.md

+---
+title: Miscellaneous
+day: 4
+language: en
+excerpt: Heeeeello again and welcome back to the last lesson in this course.
+Although you have probably gotten sick of me, I know you're going to miss me.
+---

 # Chapter 4 Day 4 - Miscellaneous

 Heeeeello again and welcome back to the last lesson in this course.
 Although you have probably gotten sick of me, I know you're going to miss me.